sagar-jadhav/docker-examples/docker_for_beginner/build_docker_image_from_a_running_container.md

 ```
 wget http://localhost:8080
 ```
-If you get index.html file then it working and If you don't have **wget** command in your system then you can install it by below command .
+If you get index.html file then it working .<br/>
+If you don't have **wget** command in your system then you can install it by below command .
 ```
 apt-get install -y wget
 ```